apache/mxnet/python/mxnet/onnx/README.md

     input_shape : List of tuple
         This is the old name of in_shapes.
 We keep this parameter name for backward compatibility large_model : Boolean
         Whether to export a model that is larger than 2 GB.
-If true will save param tensors in seperate files along with .onnx model file.
+If true will save param tensors in separate files along with .onnx model file.
 This feature is supported since onnx 1.8.0

 Returns: